 Thanks to the Wentworth Town Council which funds the program, Conflict Resolution skills are currently taught to all of the 9th graders who attend Rockingham High School.
 This is a 4.5 hour class which is taught over the course of 3 days.
 The goal is to enhance the students' ability to solve conflicts peacefully.

-Participants who have been convicted of domestic violence charges and are court ordered attend the hour and a half class for 26 weeks.
+The AMENDS program is a Batterer's Intervention program and not a mediation related service.
+Participants who have been convicted of domestic violence charges are court ordered to attend the hour and a half class for 26 weeks.
 The class uses the Duluth curriculum which holds abusers accountable for their behaviors while teaching them to think critically and reflectively in order to change their behaviour.
 ReDirections works closely with probation to ensure that each officer is aware of his probationer’s attendance and class performance.

 ReDirections will develop a personalized conflict resolution training to address the issues and concerns of specific groups.
 The goal is to help the participants understand ways they may successfully manage their conflict instead of allowing their conflicts to manage them.
 The training consists of looking at conflict as a positive opportunity to resolve issues by exploring effective communication styles, understanding and dealing with anger, practicing active listening and learning peer mediation skills through interactive role playing activities and exercises.